jschirrmacher/zerberus/README.md

     npm run simulator

-To run the production version which uses the actual GPIO of the Raspi, run:
+To run the production version which uses the actual GPIO and camera of the Raspi, run:

     sudo npm start